itthinx/groups/readme.txt

 8. More options.

 == Changelog ==

+= 1.5.0 =
+* Reduced the index size on the capability row of the capability table.

 = 1.4.15 =
 * Due to changes in versions 1.4.14 and 1.4.15, it's important to **MAKE A BACKUP** of the site & database, test the site, extensions & theme PRIOR to updating.